 Try to plan to Breastfeed in the carrier

 My favorite Disney hack.
-This is very useful and discreet.
+This is very useful and mostly discreet.

 It can be done anywhere and most people wont even notice.
 Sometimes I throw a onesie over my exposed breast and then you really can’t tell what I’m doing.
 Plus, then you can nurse baby to sleep, which is so useful at Disney because they are so distracted!